Blake0206/RaspiScore/README.md

 *Configuration is done within `main_config.json`*

 ### Leagues
-`leagues` - sports leagues that are displayed, accepts list containing "mlb", "nba", "nfl", "ncaaf", "ncaam", "ncaaw", "wnba", "nhl" \
+`displayed_leagues` - sports leagues that are displayed, accepts list containing "mlb", "nba", "nfl", "ncaaf", "ncaam", "ncaaw", "wnba", "nhl" \
 `league_display_time` - time in seconds that the league logo is displayed, positive integers are accepted \
 `league_logo_size` - size in pixels of the league logo displayed before events/news, positive integers are accepted